 They look as though they shouldn’t balance but they do.
-To stop, and to reverse, you lean backward and to go forwards (and faster) you lean forwards.
-Psychologically it feels as tho you’re going to fall forward but you don’t!
+To stop, and to reverse, you lean back and to go forwards (and faster) you lean forwards.
+Psychologically it feels as though you’re going to fall forward but you don’t!
 The steering is very sensitive, in fact, the whole Segway is – it reacts to everything your body does.

 Getting on is probably the wobbliest part of being on a Segway.

-After some practicing (see Rik here) we were let loose onto the ground’s roads and woods.
+After some practicing (see Rik here) we were let loose onto the roads and woods in the grounds.
 The roads were lovely and smooth and it’s easy to build up speed (they do a maximum of 14 mph).
 It felt quite surreal, to begin with – people staring at you, as you’ve got a childlike grin plastered to your face because you’re on this space like contraption zipping past cars and people.

 Minimum Effort for Maximum Fun